Bloomfield Press

 `(M) Any other issues that the Under Secretary considers necessary.

-each of the foregoing procedural requirements shall be subject to review only
+`(N) The Under Secretary's decisions regarding the methods for implementing each of the foregoing procedural requirements shall be subject to review only for abuse of discretion.

-Secretary shall give preference to pilots who are former military or law enforcement
+`(4) PREFERENCE- In selecting pilots to participate in the program, the Under Secretary shall give preference to pilots who are former military or law enforcement personnel.

-`(5) CLASSIFIED INFORMATION- Notwithstanding section 552 of title 5 but subject
+`(5) CLASSIFIED INFORMATION- Notwithstanding section 552 of title 5 but subject to section 40119 of this title, information developed under paragraph (3)(E) shall not be disclosed.

 `(c) TRAINING, SUPERVISION, AND EQUIPMENT-

-deck officer under this section at no expense to the pilot or the air carrier
+`(1) IN GENERAL- The Under Secretary shall only be obligated to provide the training, supervision, and equipment necessary for a pilot to be a Federal flight deck officer under this section at no expense to the pilot or the air carrier employing the pilot.

 `(2) TRAINING-

-`(B) ELEMENTS- The training of a Federal flight deck officer shall include,
+`(B) ELEMENTS- The training of a Federal flight deck officer shall include, at a minimum, the following elements:

-`(i) Training to ensure that the officer achieves the level of proficiency with
+`(i) Training to ensure that the officer achieves the level of proficiency with a firearm required under subparagraph (C)(i).

-`(ii) Training to ensure that the officer maintains exclusive control over the
+`(ii) Training to ensure that the officer maintains exclusive control over the officer's firearm at all times, including training in defensive maneuvers.

-to use the officer's firearm and when it is appropriate to use less than lethal
+`(iii) Training to assist the officer in determining when it is appropriate to use the officer's firearm and when it is appropriate to use less than lethal force.

 `(C) TRAINING IN USE OF FIREARMS-

-the use of a firearm may be conducted by the Under Secretary or by a firearms
+`(ii) CONDUCT OF TRAINING- The training of a Federal flight deck officer in the use of a firearm may be conducted by the Under Secretary or by a firearms training facility approved by the Under Secretary.

-officer to requalify to carry a firearm under the program.
-Such requalification
+`(iii) REQUALIFICATION- The Under Secretary shall require a Federal flight deck officer to requalify to carry a firearm under the program.
+Such requalification shall occur at an interval required by the Under Secretary.

 `(d) DEPUTIZATION-

-`(2) QUALIFICATION- A pilot is qualified to be a Federal flight deck officer
+`(2) QUALIFICATION- A pilot is qualified to be a Federal flight deck officer under this section if--

 `(A) the pilot is employed by an air carrier;

-the pilot meets the standards established by the Under Secretary for being such
+`(B) the Under Secretary determines (in the Under Secretary's discretion) that the pilot meets the standards established by the Under Secretary for being such an officer; and

-`(C) the Under Secretary determines that the pilot has completed the training
+`(C) the Under Secretary determines that the pilot has completed the training required by the Under Secretary.

-revoke the deputization of a pilot as a Federal flight deck officer if the Under
+`(4) REVOCATION- The Under Secretary may, (in the Under Secretary's discretion) revoke the deputization of a pilot as a Federal flight deck officer if the Under Secretary finds that the pilot is no longer qualified to be such an officer.

 `(f) AUTHORITY TO CARRY FIREARMS-

-may carry a firearm in any State and from 1 State to another State.
+`(2) PREEMPTION- Notwithstanding any other provision of Federal or State law, a Federal flight deck officer, whenever necessary to participate in the program, may carry a firearm in any State and from 1 State to another State.

 `(h) LIMITATION ON LIABILITY-